Use datasets in Postman

 4. Start the mock server and send a request to the endpoint.
 For example, you can send a GET request to the following:

-The mock server queries the dataset at runtime and returns the matching data in the response.
+The mock server queries the dataset when the request runs and returns the matching data in the response.
+Query results return rows as an async iterable, so use the for await...of loop to read the returned rows.
 You can also use views with executeView() to reuse predefined queries across endpoints.

-Learn more about local mock servers and managing and using datasets in scripts.
+Learn more about local mock servers and using datasets in scripts.

 Use datasets in scripts